jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3d.md

 The country could have reached unimaginable heights of wealth.

-36 The wastefulness of government retarded, but was unable to stop, England's natural progress towards wealth.
+{{< s v="36" >}} The wastefulness of government retarded, but was unable to stop, England's natural progress towards wealth.

 - Its national produce is currently much greater than it was at the Restoration or at the Revolution.
 - Its annual capital must be much greater.
   - Despite all the exactions of government, this capital was silently and gradually accumulated by the private frugality and good conduct of individuals from their universal, continual, and uninterrupted effort to better their own condition.

-This effort was=
+This effort was:
 - protected by law, and
 - allowed by liberty to exert itself in the most advantageous way.